 "The Wisconsin Ovarian Cancer Alliance is committed to providing Education, Support, and Funding of Research for Ovarian Cancer throughout Wisconsin."

-It was while working as a volunteer on the Komen Foundation’s Milwaukee Race for the Cure in 1999 that Joan Sagan, an oncology nurse with more than 20 years experience, was diagnosed with ovarian cancer.
-She knew right away that she wanted to start a Wisconsin organization that would do for ovarian cancer what the Komen Foundation did for breast cancer: provide education, encourage advocacy, generate support.
+The history of WOCA has evolved tremendously throughout the years, with many instrumental women along the way.
+It was while working as a volunteer on the Komen Foundation’s Milwaukee Race for the Cure in 1999 that Joan Sagan, an oncology nurse with more than 20 years’ experience, was diagnosed with ovarian cancer.
+After her diagnosis, she knew that she wanted to start a Wisconsin organization that would do for ovarian cancer what the Komen Foundation did for breast cancer: provide education, encourage advocacy, generate support.

 WOCA is a tax-exempt organization pursuant to Section 501(c) (3) of the Internal Revenue Code.
 The organization falls under the umbrella and is a working partner of the Ovarian Cancer National Alliance.